tahahasan897/govinance_protocol/README.md

    ```

 4. **Set up environment variables:**
-   Create a `.env` or `necessities.env` file in the project root with:
+   Create a `necessities.env` file in the project root with:
    ```
    PRIVATE_KEY=
    WALLET_ADDRESS=